 DON’T Sell your contact list.
 Ever

-This one doesn’t need explanation - if you care for the privacy of your subscribers and respect their confidentiality, you don’t need this reminder, but if you don’t - it can hardly stop you.
+This one doesn’t need an explanation - if you care for the privacy of your subscribers and respect their confidentiality, you don’t need this reminder, but if you don’t - it can hardly stop you.
+Nowadays, there are many email marketing tools to find email addresses without buying or selling, so we suggest not stooping to such a level.

 You can also download and use the infographic with all these rules.